 Resource Recovery From Waste: Challenges for the health of the environment

-This £7·2m, five-year programme aims to deliver the science needed to accomplish a paradigm shift in the recovery of resources from waste.
+This £7·2 million, five-year programme aims to deliver the science needed to accomplish a paradigm shift in the recovery of resources from waste.
 This will be driven environmental benefits (integrated across air, soil and water resources, and biodiversity), and societal ones (including improved human health, informed decision-making, new business models, commercial and broader export potential), rather than by economics alone.
 The programme will also forge new thinking that goes beyond carbon to understand waste as a resource from the perspective of ecological rather than carbon outcomes.

 27 Mar 2015